masterbioinfo/projetwalker/Doc/RM.md

 Options:

  -c <cutoff> --cut-off=<cutoff>         			   Set default cutoff at <cutoff> (float).
- -i <titration.json>, --init-file=<titration.json>     Initialize titration from file.json (JSON format)
+ -i <titration.yml>, --init-file=<titration.yml>     Initialize titration from file.yml (YAML format)
- -t <file.json>, --template=<file.json>                Initialize a template titration.json file,
+ -t <file.yml>, --template=<file.yml>                Initialize a template titration.yml file,
                                                         to be filled with titration parameters.
  -h --help                                             Print help and usage
 ```
-The user should indicate a directory as option to the program or add a .list file after launching the program.
+The user should indicate a directory as option to the program.
+Every file added after the program is launched will be saved to the directory indicated.

 Once the program launched, a shell terminal will be appear.
 After analyzing the data files, a summary of iformation will show up :